panva/jose/README.md

 When accepting a JWT-formatted OAuth 2.0 Access Token there are additional requirements for the JWT to be accepted as an Access Token according to the [specification][draft-ietf-oauth-access-token-jwt] and it is pretty easy to omit some.
-Use the `profile` option of `JWT.verify` or the `JWT.AccessToken.verify` shorthand to make sure what you're accepting is really a JWT Access Token meant for your Resource Server.
+Use the `JWT.AccessToken.verify` API to make sure what you're accepting is really a JWT Access Token meant for your Resource Server.
 This will then perform all doable validations given the input.
 See the [documentation][documentation-jwt] for more.